Overview of IYP data

 • The reference_org property refers to the organization providing the original data.

-• reference_time_fetch is the date at which the data was imported.
+• reference_time_fetch is the time at which the data was imported.

 • reference_time_modification is the time at which the data was produced.